The Tower is full of weird creatures, but if they are humanoid, they are most likely white, except for Quant and Kurudan.

 The Dungeons & Dragons movie.
 With a highly improbable array of bizarre species mingling together in one city, Ethnic Scrappy Snails is the only black man.
 Naturally, he has no choice but to fall for the elf ranger of the group... the only black woman in the entire movie.
 Apparently in the land of Izmer, cross-species dating is par for the course, but cross-color dating still doesn't quite come naturally.

 Wing Commander: Unlike in the earlier games on which the film was based (see below), this trope is played straight.
-There are only two non-caucasian actors in the main cast, and one of them is barely present (Mr. Obutu is part of the Claw's bridge personnel, and often somewhat in the background).
+There are only two non-white actors in the main cast, and one of them is barely present (Mr. Obutu is part of the Claw's bridge personnel, and often somewhat in the background).

 Invoked in Planet of the Apes - There's only one black man, Dodge, in the original film.
 Zira says in the third film that the apes were intrigued by Dodge and stuffed him for display because they'd never seen a human with dark skin before.
 That said, there was a black man among the mutant society in the second film.